 The mirror is extremely well designed and also well made.
 The lighting is impressive and mimics natural sunlight without being blinding.
 My first impression upon testing this out was, “wow.”
 The magnifying power is simply incredible.
 I showed this to several friends and family and they were all incredibly impressed (male and female).
 Nobody I know gets excited about mirrors so I was really surprised by the reaction people had to this product.
-Reviews on Sephora and simplehuman also indicate that most everyone who has purchased this really loves this.
+Reviews indicate that most everyone who has purchased this really loves this even though it’s really expensive.
 I love how sturdy the mirror is and the sleek and simple design is aesthetically pleasing.

 Left side unlit vs Right side with light on:

 Cleaning cloth and charging tools, plug in area is at the base of the stand, I love the design so it’s really subtle and blends in well with the base.
 It’s great that this doesn’t require cords for use so there’s no messy look to it and your counter or desktop will remain clutter-free.
 One charge is supposed to last up to 5 weeks, but I haven’t had this long enough to see if it really does last that long.